gcivil-nyu-org/fall2019-cs-gy-6063-team-one/README.md

 ```>>> from maintenance_worker import manage_jobs; manage_jobs.load_jobs()```

+***Note:*** due to high volume of job postings in the vault, this command may take a few seconds to execute.

 3. check your database for the changes.

-*Limitation:* job loading script currently check duplicate records in `Department` table but not the `Job` table.
+***Limitation:*** job loading script currently check duplicate records in `Department` table but not the `Job` table.
 Therefore, running this command multiple times may result in excessive records in the database.